fr0st-iwnl/WinMacros/README.md

 - Double-click the `.ahk` file to start the script.

 ### 4. **Optional: Compile**
-- Compile the `.ahk` script into an executable for standalone usage.
+- Compile the **.ahk** script into an executable for standalone use and place it in `shell:startup` to run on startup.

 ## 🔑 Customize Keybindings